firmworks/FileViewer/docs/file-reporting.md

 From here you can save reports, add/remove filters, change the record to return criteria, and interact with result records.

 ### Saving Reports
-The button on the top right of the Quick Reports section will save the current filters of the report in to a new Quick Report.
+There are two buttons on the top right of the Reports section will save the current filters.
 This will start a save event that will commit the report to the database and make it available in the Quick Reports menu.

-Clicking the Save This Report button will prompt you to provide a Report Description.
-Once provided click save to proceed.
-The deployment will start and once completed it will show in the Quick Reports list.
+1. Save Report - This will save the report under the existing name.
+If it  is a new report it will ask you to input a name and a report description.

+1. Save As - This will open the UI to save a new report regardless if the report exists or not.

 ![FileViewer Report Quick Report Saving](images/fileviewer-reporting-saving1.gif)